 To support this, Enquire has developed a website dedicated to children and young people.
 Reach supports children and young people to feel supported, included, listened to and involved in decisions at school.
 The Reach website has information and advice for pupils about their rights to additional support for learning; practical tips for all sorts of school problems; young people’s real-life stories; and positive examples of pupil participation.

-Considerations for teachers
+Considerations for educational staff

 It is highly likely that all staff will have an autistic learner in their class at some stage.
 With this in mind it is important that teachers: